 - Watch for constipation.
 You may want to offer foods like prunes and pears to help your child go and to make the stools easier to pass.
 Enough of these fruits will make it almost impossible to keep the poop in.
 Pears are gentler on the bowels than prunes and they still have the “laxative-like” effect.

 - Talk and coach your child through it.
 My daughter was so afraid of letting pee or poop go in the potty.
 She would cry, she would sweat.
 It was awful watching her so upset.
 I literally had to hug and hold her and gently whisper in her ear that it was going to be ok.
-I did this for a few days and within the first week her fear of peeing started to go away, and by the 2nd week the fear of pooping resolving too.
+I did this and my 3 day method for a few days and within the first week her fear of peeing started to go away, and by the 2nd week the fear of pooping resolving too.
 When she became good at going on the potty, she would still say “hold Mommy” when she had to go.
 It was actually pretty cute.

 - Offer really awesome rewards.
-For a child with a big potty training fear, he/she is going to need something a lot better than just the typical sticker.
+For a child with a big potty training fear, she is going to need something a lot better than just a sticker.
 Potty training is extremely stressful for a child with a strong fear, the incentive has to be a big one!
 We bought little toys from the dollar store.
 We had a stash in a drawer and my daughter was so excited to get a new toy every time.
 Sometimes I gave her a small piece of chocolate (which is really a big treat, since she never gets that).
 Other times I gave her a popsicle.
 Your child has to feel, that this reward is really special.

 - Cut a hole in the diaper for the first few tries.
 It will make your child feel secure when “letting it go” in the potty.